EmergentMind/nix-config/docs/remotebootstrap.md

 ### Remote installation of NixOS

-For this portion of the install we'll be using the root user provided by the ISO boot environment.
+For this portion of the install we'll be using the root user provided by the ISO environment.

 using nixos-anywhere